 Enforce State Parameter

-What is state parameter?
+What is the state parameter?

-Why is the state parameter used?
+Why is the state parameter Important?

 CSRF Attacks